Eyebrow Background Glow

 What is AG-UI?

-AG-UI is an open, lightweight protocol that streams a single sequence of JSON events over standard HTTP or an optional binary channel.
+AG-UI is an open, lightweight protocol that streams a single JSON event sequence over standard HTTP or an optional binary channel.
 These events—messages, tool calls, state patches, lifecycle signals—flow seamlessly between your agent backend and front-end interface, maintaining perfect real-time synchronization.

 Get started in minutes using our TypeScript or Python SDK with any agent backend (OpenAI, Ollama, LangGraph, or custom code).
 Visit docs.ag-ui.com for the specification, quick-start guide, and interactive playground.